Boy dies of Ebola in Liberia, first fatality in months

 Trials of the vaccine have proven effective in Guinea and Sierra Leone, he said.

-(Writing by Makini Brice; Editing by Matthew Mpoke Bigg and John Stonestreet)
+(Writing by Makini Brice; Editing by Matthew Mpoke Bigg and Raissa Kasolowsky)